weRbelgium/BelgiumStatistics/README.md

 ![Datasets](inst/extdata/img/opendatadataset.PNG)

-The data are collected on 27/10/2015 from the website of http://statbel.fgov.be/nl/statistieken/opendata/home and packaged as an R package.
+The last time the data were retrieved from the website of http://statbel.fgov.be/nl/statistieken/opendata/home was on **19/11/2015**.
+These data are packaged in this R package.

 ## Installation